SouthGreenPlatform/VcfHunter/README.md

     groups)*,
 -   4- the corresponding expected standard deviation *(as much column as ancestral groups)*,
--   5- the retained maximal standart deviation for only one ancestry,
+-   5- the retained maximal standard deviation for only one ancestry,
 -   6- the expected number of grouped alleles, for a given group, in case of two ancestral origin (heterozygous) *(as much columns as ancestral groups)*,